Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

-We implement our method, DiDA, based on the MMSegmentation \citep{contributors2020mmsegmentation} framework.
+\textbf{Training Details.} We implement DiDA based on the MMSegmentation \cite{contributors2020mmsegmentation} framework.
 Depending on the complexity of the network architectures and UDA frameworks, all experiments are conducted on one or two RTX-3090 GPUs with 24 GB memory, with 40K training iterations and a batch size of 2.
 We train the network using the AdamW optimizer, with learning rates of $6 \times 10^{-5}$ for the encoder and $6 \times 10^{-4}$ for the decoder, a weight decay of 0.01, and a linear learning rate warm-up strategy for the first 1.5K iterations.
-The input images are scaled and randomly cropped to a size of $512 \times 512$, following the same data augmentation approach as in DAFormer \citep{hoyer2022daformer}.
-The exponential moving average (EMA) coefficient for updating the teacher network is set to 0.999.
-We set the number of diffusion timesteps $T=100$ and use a sigmoid schedule \citep{jabri2022scalable} to obtain $\Bar{\alpha}_t$.
-To achieve scale and quantity matching during feature fusion, we initialize an encoder with the same structure as the corresponding encoder of the segmentation network, along with extra time embedding modules, as the diffusion encoder $h'$.
-For the reconstruction head $g'$, we initialize an ASPP module \citep{chen2017deeplab} with a linear projector.
-When computing the reconstruction loss, the clean image $x_0$ or sampled noise $\epsilon$ is downsampled at a rate of $4\times$ or $8\times$ to match the input of the reconstruction head.
-We set the weight of the diffusion-induced contrastive (DIC) loss $\lambda^D$ to $0.5$, and the weight of the reconstruction loss $\lambda^R$ to 5 for DAFormer and $1$ for DeepLabV2, ensuring that the gradient magnitudes induced by these different components are comparable.
-Finally, we calculate the mIoU using the last checkpoint of the student model $f_{\theta}$ without model selection.
+The EMA coefficient for updating the teacher network is set to 0.999.
+We set $T=100$ and use a sigmoid schedule \cite{jabri2022scalable} to obtain $\Bar{\alpha}_t$.
+To achieve scale and quantity matching during feature fusion, we initialize a diffusion encoder $h'$ with the same structure as the corresponding the segmentation encoder, along with extra time embedding modules.
+For the reconstruction head $g'$, we initialize an ASPP module \cite{chen2017deeplab} with a linear projector.
+For the reconstruction loss, the clean image $x_0$ or sampled noise $\epsilon$ is downsampled at a rate of $4\times$ or $8\times$ to match the input of the reconstruction head.
+We set DIC loss weight $\lambda^D$ to $0.5$, and reconstruction loss weight $\lambda^R$ to 5 for DAFormer and $1$ for DeepLabV2 to ensure a similar gradient magnitude induced by these different components.
+Finally, we report the mIoU using the last checkpoint of the student model $f_{\theta}$ without model selection.